Dawit Kebede: Exile and return

 In November 2011, Dawit was given a tip-off that the Ministry of Justice and the Government Communication Affairs was planning to revoke his pardon and put him back in prison.
 This followed Addis Zemen's publication about him, a smear column alleging him of being linked to terrorist organisations and demanding the government and security forces "take action" against him.
 He had sued the newspaper earlier in the year for defamation but the judge threw out the case in July.
 After Dawit fled to the United States, a representative of the Ministry of Justice and a federal prosecutor both denied that any plans for his arrest existed.
 While Awramba Times ceased publication when he left the country, he relaunched it as an online newspaper based in Washington, D.C. in May 2012.

 In July 2013, Horn Affairs reported that Dawit had fallen out of favour with opposition groups, particularly the right wing, who called him a "government agent."
 Zehabesha.com accused him of secretly meeting with Ethiopia's foreign minister, Tedros Adhanom, at the Ethiopian Embassy in Washington, which Dawit refuted by providing plane tickets showing he had been in Arizona at the time of the purported meeting.
 Seemingly in retaliation, Awramba published more pieces criticising major opposition personalities and leaked a recording of Berhanu Nega discussing a bribe he had received from Eritrea to finance Ginbot 7's "military activities", the online network ESAT and "domestic peaceful struggles and diplomatic activities".

+In October 2014, after two years in the U.S., Dawit announced his decision to hand over his asylum papers and return home, saying that, while he had reasonable grounds to flee, the problems were "not insurmountable" in hindsight.
+He added that the difficulty of doing journalistic work from abroad was the main deciding factor.
+He continued to manage the Awramba Times after his return to Ethiopia.